LG has officially quit making phones – here's what's next

 What will happen to current LG phones?

 The good news is that if you own an LG phone or want to buy one – say the LG V60 or LG Velvet – you'll be covered.
 Both current LG phone inventory will remain on sale in stores and online, and service support and software updates will continue for existing LG phone customers.
-Just no new LG smartphones going forward.
+There just won't be any new LG smartphones going forward.

 LG says the wind down of its mobile phone business is expected to be completed by July 31, although you'll probably still be able to buy an LG phone after that date.